mopioid/Borderlands-Seed-System/README.md

 ### Creating Seed Formats

 Seed Formats define how your seed looks, as well as what information it encodes, including options and randomness bits.
-It also allows you to differentiate how seeds of specific versions should behave.
+They also allows you to differentiate how seeds of specific versions should behave.
 ```python
 version0 = SeedFormat(
     version=0,